Richard the Stork: Plot

-Richard, a baby Sparrow, is orphaned after his parents are killed by a Weasel.
-He is adopted by a family of Storks who raise him as one of their own.
-As the flock's annual winter migration nears, Claudius, his adoptive father and the leader of the flock, informs him that, as a sparrow, he is unable to migrate with them, despite the protests of Richard's adoptive brother, Max, and his adoptive mother, Aurora.
+A baby Sparrow is orphaned after his parents are killed by a Weasel, and is adopted by a family of Storks who raise him as one of their own, and name him Richard.
+As the flock's annual winter migration nears, Claudius, Richard's father and the leader of the flock, informs him that, as a sparrow, he is unable to migrate with them, despite the protests of Richard's brother, Max, and his mother, Aurora.
 When the flock leaves for Africa the following morning, Richard attempts to follow but is knocked unconscious by a storm.
-He then meets Olga, a quirky, oversized, but good-hearted Pygmy Owl, who often talks to her imaginary friend, Oleg.
-After saving Richard from a group of Bats, he decides to stay with her.
+He then meets Olga, a quirky, oversized, but good-hearted Pygmy Owl, who often talks to her imaginary friend Oleg, and decides to stay with her, after she saves him from a group of Bats.

 The duo learn from a group of internet obsessed Pigeons that the stork flock is headed to Gibraltar, and decide to head there themselves.
-They encounter Kiki, a manipulative, disco-loving Budgie being forced to perform in a karaoke bar.
-Kiki claims to know where Gibraltar is and how to get there, and Olga and Richard help free him from his cage.
+They encounter Kiki, a manipulative, disco-loving Budgie being forced to perform in a karaoke bar, who claims to know where Gibraltar is and how to get there, and Olga and Richard help free him from his cage.
 They then board a train which Kiki says is headed to Gibraltar (though it is really headed to the city of Sanremo, Italy).
 During the ride, Olga opens up about her past and explains that, like Richard, she is also a misfit.
-Due to her large size, Olga was constantly bullied by her siblings, and then abandoned by her own family.
-She eventually “met” Oleg, who became her very first friend.
+Due to her large size, Olga was constantly bullied by her siblings, and then abandoned by her own family, until she eventually “met” Oleg, who became her very first friend.
 Richard comforts her, and they fall asleep.